-7.4 Performance Measures
+20 7.4 Performance Measures

 Table 7-4 summarizes the needs and procedures to establish and use performance measures.
+These occur

-These occur at two scales.
-First, at the project level, project proponents will be responsible for conducting an ARB SWRP Project Level Performance Assessment to quantify and evaluate project benefits, both expected and
+- 22 at two scales.
+First, at the project level, project proponents will be responsible for conducting an ARB - 23 SWRP Project Level Performance Assessment to quantify and evaluate project benefits, both expected and

-Second, at the watershed level, a lead organization or team of stakeholders will coordinate an ARB SWRP Watershed Level Performance Assessment as described in Section 7.4.2.
-This includes comparing expected and actual benefits; obtaining and evaluating data from OPTI, CEDEN, and SMARTS; obtaining and assessing watershed health indicators; and adapting the SWRP based on the findings.
-The lead organization will also coordinate with RWA to present performance assessment updates at IRWMP meetings.
-Watershed level performance assessments will occur approximately every five years, depending on available funding.
-The project level and watershed level assessment methods are described in the following subsections.
+- 1 realized.
+Performance measure procedures include monitoring, assessing, and reporting data.
+Project - 2 proponents will also be responsible for adjusting implementation of future projects to conform to any future - 3 revisions of the SWRP as appropriate. - 4 Second, at the watershed level, a lead organization or team of stakeholders will coordinate an ARB SWRP - 5 Watershed Level Performance Assessment as described in Section 7.4.2.
+This includes comparing expected - 6 and actual benefits; obtaining and evaluating data from OPTI, CEDEN, and SMARTS; obtaining and - 7 assessing watershed health indicators; and adapting the SWRP based on the findings.
+The lead organization - 8 will also coordinate with RWA to present performance assessment updates at IRWMP meetings.
+Watershed - 9 level performance assessments will occur approximately every five years, depending on available funding. - 10 The project level and watershed level assessment methods are described in the following subsections. - 11 Table 7-4.
+Needs and Resources for Performance Measures

-Need 1 Project Level Procedures Watershed Level Procedures Evaluations of expected vs actual benefits Project proponents conduct an ARB SWRP Project Level Performance Assessment Project proponents enter estimated and actual project benefits in OPTI Obtain estimated and actual benefits from OPTI Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Quantification of actual benefits Project proponents conduct an ARB SWRP Project Level Performance Assessment Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Monitoring and information- management systems for gathering performance data Project proponents enter data into OPTI, CEDEN, and/or SMARTS Project proponents conduct an ARB SWRP Project Level Performance Assessment Stakeholders coordinate and obtain data from OPTI, CEDEN, and/or SMARTS Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment How to adapt projects and SWRP implementation based on performance data For future projects, project proponents to follow updated procedures cited in future SWRP revisions Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Procedures How to share performance data with stakeholders Project proponents enter data into OPTI, CEDEN, and/or SMARTS Stakeholders coordinate presentations at IRWMP meetings
+Need Project Level Procedures Watershed Level Procedures Evaluations of expected vs actual benefits Project proponents conduct an ARB SWRP Project Level Performance Assessment Project proponents enter estimated and actual project benefits in OPTI Obtain estimated and actual benefits from OPTI Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Quantification of actual benefits Project proponents conduct an ARB SWRP Project Level Performance Assessment Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Monitoring and information- management systems for gathering performance data Project proponents enter data into OPTI, CEDEN, and/or SMARTS Project proponents conduct an ARB SWRP Project Level Performance Assessment Stakeholders coordinate and obtain data from OPTI, CEDEN, and/or SMARTS Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment How to adapt projects and SWRP implementation based on performance data For future projects, project proponents to follow updated procedures cited in future SWRP revisions Stakeholders coordinate ARB SWRP Watershed Level Performance Assessment Procedures How to share performance data with stakeholders Project proponents enter data into OPTI, CEDEN, and/or SMARTS Stakeholders coordinate presentations at IRWMP meetings